richardcalahan/exportr/README.md

-# Exportr: Environment manager for Rails development
+# Exportr: An environment manager for Rails development

 ## Description